MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-excel-online-data-refresh-by-using-external-data-connections-in-office.md

 ## Create and publish an ODC file
 <a name="part3"> </a>

-Now that the target application is configured, the next step is to create the ODC file and publish it to a library.
+Now that the Secure Store target application is configured, the next step is to create the ODC file and publish it to a SharePoint Server 2016 library.
 Use the following procedure to create an ODC file that specifies the target application that you just created.